Updated June 1, 2018.

 Range Road 54 to West Bragg day-use area – 7 km, s-n 304 m, n-s 256 m

 The Great Trail enters Kananaskis Country from Range Road 54 west of Bragg Creek.
 Turn off the West Bragg road at a major crossroad about 1.6 km before the K Country Boundary.
 The official trail starts on the right after 1.6 km.
-At present, the connector from Bragg Creek along RR54 is still under construction and there is no parking available.
-Head about 250 m along a soggy fence line to a good logging road.
+There is no parking available.
+Head about 250 m, first on a newly constructed trail, then along a fence line to a good logging road.
 Turn left and follow the road for 1.8 km to within a few metres of the cross-country ski trail loop.
-A new trail, flagged, but not built, climbs for 0.6 km to join Boundary Ridge trail.
+A new trail, climbs for 0.6 km to join Boundary Ridge trail.
+See map for a better trail onto the ridge for hikers.
 Climb up onto Boundary Ridge and traverse it before descending easily to West Bragg day-use area.
 See map

 West Bragg day-use area to Spruce Woods day-use area (resource road crossing) – 17 km, s-n 160 m, n/s 140 m

 This is the longest leg of the Great Trail between access points in Kananaskis Country.
 From West Bragg day-use area follow Mountain Road to Moose Connector.
 Turn right on Moose Connector, then left on the southern leg of Moose Loop.
 Tom Snow Trail South trail comes in from the left after about 800 m.
 Follow the combined Tom Snow–Moose Loop for another 2.5 km to where Tom Snow heads left to the height-of-land between Bragg Creek and Moose Creek.
 After this point you are on Tom Snow Trail North, following for the most part a brand new trail to the access point for Spruce Woods day-use area.
-Currently, it is not easy to access the day-use area due to 2013 flood damage that has not been repaired — hopefully this summer!
-Meanwhile make your way across an open area to the Husky resource road.
-You can get to Spruce Woods day-use area by following this up to the Forest Demonstration access road and turning right to the day-use area.
+The planned access trail to Spruce Woods is still a work in progress.

 If you are going straight through to Dawson day-use area, continue along Tom Snow Trail North.
 Arrive at a T-junction with Dawson day-use area to the right and Cox Hill – north ridge, the next leg of The Great Trail, straight on.